Divisions emerge among Republicans over how to handle Afghan refugees

 “As you may already know, Utah’s history guides our approach to refugees,” Gov. Spencer Cox said in a letter to Biden on Tuesday.
 “We are eager to continue that practice and assist with the resettlement of individuals and families fleeing Afghanistan.”

-But the nativist wing of the party that backed former president Donald Trump’s “America First” agenda are warning that the Afghan refugees could pose a security threat, and they are stoking fears about where they would settle in the United States.
+But the nativist wing of the party that backed President Donald Trump’s “America First” agenda is warning that the Afghan refugees could pose a security threat and is stoking fears about where they would settle in the United States.
 Some on the right have characterized the arrival of Afghans as part of their broader “replacement theory” warning — the idea that immigrants and particularly undocumented ones are “replacing” natural-born Americans.

-Rep. Marjorie Taylor Greene (R-Ga.) rebuked Republican Georgia Gov. Brian Kemp’s suggestion that he may allow the state to accept refugees, warning that he should not do so if Americans still remain in Afghanistan because “the future of GA shouldn’t be like MN that voted” for liberal Rep. Ilhan Omar (D-Minn.), a refugee from Somalia who is often attacked by Republicans.
+Rep. Marjorie Taylor Greene (R-Ga.) rebuked a suggestion by Georgia’s Republican governor, Brian Kemp, that he may allow the state to accept refugees.
+He should not do so, she warned, while Americans remain “stranded” in Afghanistan.
+She also questioned the cost to Georgia taxpayers and added that “the future of GA shouldn’t be like MN that voted for [Rep. Ilhan] Omar, a liberal Democrat from Minnesota and a refugee from Somalia who is often attacked by Republicans.

 The warnings are also being pushed by former top Trump adviser Stephen Miller, who advocated a restrictive immigration policy that his detractors called racist.

-“Resettling in America is not about solving a humanitarian crisis, it’s about accomplishing an ideological objective — to change America,” he said on Fox News on Tuesday night.
+“Resettling in America is not about solving a humanitarian crisis; it’s about accomplishing an ideological objective — to change America,” he said Tuesday night on Fox News.

 Trump has not articulated a clear message about refugees yet, but on Wednesday he released a statement criticizing a plane packed with hundreds of Afghans being flown out of the country before all Americans have been brought home.